-Some universities are considering to introduce a test and more stringent linguistic barriers but in general, whether justified or not, locals feel a certain “siege syndrome”.
-The most obvious element is the multitude of courses offered in English
+Some universities do consider more stringent linguistic barriers but, justified or not, a certain sense of siege syndrome is widespread.
+The most obvious element of which is the number of courses offered in the English language.

-But let’s have look at the numbers: in the last ten years the registrations of foreign students have doubled.
-As reported by the organization Nuffic, in 2018 the number of internationals reached 122,000.
-The percentage of non-Dutch students in the first three years of the bachelor’s degree is today 14%, while 23% are those students enrolled in master’s courses.
+Over the past ten years, registrations of foreign students have doubled; As reported by Nuffic, in 2018 the number of internationals reached 122,000.
+The percentage of non-Dutch students in the first three years of the bachelor’s degree today is 14%, while 23% are students enrolled in master’s courses.
 Additionally, just over half of bachelor’s programs are offered in Dutch while master’s programs in the local language are at only 15%.

 Not everyone is optimistic

-The Minister of Education Ingrid van Engelshoven, does not agree.
+Minister of Education, Ingrid van Engelshoven, does not agree.
 At the beginning of July (2018), in a letter to parliament, she defended internationalization by defining it as a resource.
 But reassuring the academic world, she added: “places for Dutch students will always be guaranteed, as well as a number of courses in the mother tongue.
-The primary purpose of the institutes must not be just to attract foreigners from abroad.”
+The primary objective of the institutes must not be just to attract foreigners from abroad”.

-Mistakes in the exam text and using Google Translate for the slides
+Errors in the exam text and Google Translate for the slides

-It was the excellent reputation of Dutch education that brought Teresa, a 20-year-old German student, to enrol in the first year of a degree course in Psychology at UVA.
-“For us, Europeans studying in the Netherlands is not expensive (around 2,000 euros, the same tax the local students pay) and the international offer is very attractive,” she told 31mag.
-“I do not believe that the use of English reduces the quality of learning but it is true that in at least two translations of written exams, I found non-marginal spelling or grammar mistakes: they were oversights that made it difficult to understand the test itself.
+It is the excellent reputation of Dutch education that brought Teresa, a 20-year-old German, to enroll in the first year of a Psychology degree course at UVA.
+“For us Europeans, studying in the Netherlands is not expensive (around 2,000 euros, the same tax as local students) and the international offer is very attractive,” she told 31mag.
+“I do not believe that the use of English reduces the quality of learning but it is true that in at least two translations of written exams, I found non-marginal spelling or grammatical errors: they were oversights that made it difficult to understand the test itself.
 Annoying in that case because it was a penalty right at the examination stage”, continues Teresa.
-“Not all teachers master the language and it happened in a course, that the teacher used slides translated with google translate“.
+“Not all teachers master the language and in a course, the teacher used slides translated with google translate”.

-Eva, who is Dutch, attends the same course as Teresa but following the path in her mother tongue.
-Dutch and foreign students attend the same lectures given in English, they are then divided into work groups where they are compared, respectively, in the national idiom and in the foreign one.
-“From this point of view, the University is organized rather well and the presence of foreigners does not slow down the lessons,” she explains.
+Eva, Dutch, attends the same course as Teresa but following the path in her mother tongue.
+Dutch and foreign students attend the same lectures given in English, they are then divided into workgroups where they are compared, respectively, in the national language and the non-native one.
+“From this point of view the University is organized rather well and the presence of foreigners in this way does not slow down the lessons,” he explains.
 However, it seems to capture the difficulty of some teachers: “Sometimes I get the impression that they really can’t express what they want.
-As if, having to speak English, they could not deepen and go into the details of complex concepts as they would like.-
+As if, having to speak in English, they could not go into the details of complex concepts as they would like “.

-At the time of hiring, all professors are required to have a specific level of linguistic competence and foreign teachers, also because of the great training demand, represent a resource for universities in the Netherlands.
-Each year their work, as well as their fluency, are also evaluated by the students.
+At the time of hiring, all professors, including foreign ones, are required to have a specific level of linguistic competence.
+Each year their work, as well as fluency, is also evaluated by the students.

-Internationalization has now become synonymous with anglicization: although English is the global language and its use in technical-scientific fields does not seem to have raised severe issues, it remains doubtful whether it can adapt equally well to the deepening of subjects such as literature, history and social sciences linked to the local historical-political context.
-The humanities departments now having to deal with students from the most diverse cultural backgrounds begin to question their programs.
-However, among teachers, optimism seems to prevail.
+Internationalization has now become synonymous with anglicization: although English is the global language par excellence, and its use in technical-scientific fields does not seem to have raised particular problems, it remains doubtful whether it can adapt equally to the deepening of subjects such as literature, history, and social sciences linked to local, historical-political context.
+Humanities departments who now have to deal with students from the most diverse cultural backgrounds, begin to question their programs.
+Regardless, optimism seems to prevail amongst teachers.

-Joris Larik teaches International Law at the University of Leiden and sees only opportunities: “English allows you to communicate with heterogeneous classes, prepares students for international careers and I don’t think we can really say that the quality of education, in general, is affected.
+Joris Larik, who teaches International Law at the University of Leiden, sees only opportunities: “English allows you to communicate with heterogeneous classes, prepares students for international careers and I don’t think we can really say that the quality of education, in general, is affected.
 Multi-nationality classes are very lively and full of ideas.
 I always encourage my students, especially those who come from particular regions or situations, to contribute to the lessons and to go beyond reading the texts in English.
-Their points of view often go deeper into the lessons. –
+Their points of view often go deeper into the lessons”.